Tsunami warning issued after 7.9 magnitude earthquake near Tonga – KION546

 “You are advised to evacuate immediately inland to high ground or to the 3rd level of a steel or concrete building until the threat has passed.
 Mariners are advised to move to deep ocean away from reefs,” it said.

-The Tonga government said the earthquake occurred at a depth of 10 kilometers about 200 kilometers east of the city of Neiafu, on the island of Vava’u.
+The Tonga government said the earthquake occurred at a depth of 10 kilometers (6.2 miles) about 200 kilometers (124 miles) east of the city of Neiafu, on the island of Vava’u.

-The United States Geological Survey (USGA) said Friday a 7.3 magnitude earthquake has been detected 211 kilometers east of Neiafu, Tonga.
+The United States Geological Survey (USGA) said Friday a 7.3 magnitude earthquake had been detected 211 kilometers east of Neiafu, Tonga.

+Earlier this year, Tonga was hit by a record-breaking eruption from an underwater volcano, which released a huge plume of ash, gas and steam up to 20 kilometers into the atmosphere and sent tsunami waves rolling across the Pacific.

+The main island, Tongatapu, suffered significant damage from the tsunami and was smothered in a thick layer of ash.

 This is a breaking news story.
 More to follow.